pgeu/pgeu-system/docs/confreg/emails.md

 To check-in processors
 :  Check this box to send to everybody listed as a check-in processor at th conference.

+Send at
+:  The email will get sent no earlier than this time (defaults to the current time which means send right away).

 Subject
 :  The subject of the email